Note

 Important

-While this sample formula showcases how to use these four columns, you can change the reference of the columns to your own columns and define what specific fields from your table need to be used to create the hash.
+This sample formula shows how to use these four columns, but you can change the column references to match your own columns.
+Define which specific fields from your table you want to use to create the hash.

-Now with the Hash column in your Source table, you now have a simple way to compare both tables to find exact matches.
+Now with the Hash column in your Source table, you can easily compare both tables to find exact matches.

-Once you load your Dimension table, create a reference of this query by either right clicking the query in the queries pane or in the diagram view and select the option to reference.
+After you load your Dimension table, create a reference of this query by right-clicking the query in the queries pane or in the diagram view and select the option to reference.
 Rename this new query to AggregatedDimHash.
-You can aggregate the count of records in the table by the Hash field.
-To do so, go to the Home tab in the ribbon and select the Group by option within the Transform group.
-Within the dialog, make sure to group by the Hash column and select the Operation for the new Count column to be Count rows.
+You'll aggregate the count of records in the table by the Hash field.
+To do this, go to the Home tab in the ribbon and select the Group by option within the Transform group.
+In the dialog, group by the Hash column and select the Operation for the new Count column to be Count rows.

 New records